 After such (unnecessary) replacement is two possible scenarios:…

-So, for today I’m going to pretend to be a diagnostics specialist from authorized dealer center.
+So, for today I’m going to pretend to be a diagnostics specialist from an authorized dealer center.

 One of the more common problems – air suction of the intake manifold.
 Although the problem is very common, it’s manifestations are different and sometimes they are “hiding”.

-Manifestations of defect – uneven running of the engine, misfires.
+Manifestations of the defect – uneven running of the engine, misfires.

 Checking error message memory, very often you will find error messages regarding fuel trim of bank No.1, CO catalytic converters of bank No.1 and/or trim of Lambda probes…

-In the century, when humans are planning to go to Mars, it doesn’t seems logical, that BMW was not capable to create stable and safe engine ignition system.
-While using my test stand for ignition coils, I noticed strange nuances in coil’s performance and decided to research this situation in a real engine.
+In the century, when humans are planning to go to Mars, it doesn’t seem logical, that BMW was not capable to create a stable and safe engine ignition system.
+While using my test stand for ignition coils, I noticed strange nuances in the coil’s performance and decided to research this situation in a real engine.

 In my work, I stick to the principle, that the replacement of the component should be reasonable.
 Accordingly – before performing the replacement, it has to be checked, that the current element/knot is damaged.

-Petrol engines of N series uses electric water pump.
-Older ones use pump with 480W power, for newer engines the power of it reaches 700W.
+The petrol engines of the N series use an electric water pump.
+Older ones use a pump with 480W power, for newer engines the power of it reaches 700W.

 The crankcase ventilation system is used in all nowadays engine.
-It’s task is to seize the vapours of oil and fuel and drain them to inlet manifold for repeated burning.
+Its task is to seize the vapors of oil and fuel and drain them to inlet manifold for repeated burning.

 Has BMW AG developed correct test procedures?
 Has the N43/N53 series engines learned something?